 Solution 3: Remove Registry Entries and Reinstall DirectX

-- Since you are going to delete certain keys from the registry, we recommend you check out this article we have prepared for you to safely backup your registry to prevent other problems.
+- Since you are going to delete certain keys from the registry, we recommend for you to safely backup your registry to prevent other problems.
 Still, nothing wrong will occur if you follow the instructions.